 In both pairs, I went down one inseam size, to a 32 (I traditionally wear a 34″ inseam).

 Are you loving what you're reading?
-If you want to see more, you can sign up for the J. Jarv Journal email list!
+If you want to see more, sign up for my email list!
+I'm all-in on sending intentional emails filled with motivation, life hacks, and all the stuff you never knew you needed!

 I WANT IN!